School Operations Coordinator De-Arn.Buchholz@op.ac.nz

 Marion is a lecturer in the Print Studio and was awarded a Master of Fine Arts from the Dunedin School of Art in 2013.
 Her art practice includes print, sculpture, photography and curating while her research investigates experimental processes that consider the impact of human activity in the social and ecological environment.
 Marion also works in administration at the Dunedin School of Art and is collections coordinator for the OP art collection.

-Michael is a Lecturer in Drawing within the Dunedin School of Art.
-His research expertise encompasses Contemporary Art, Drawing, Painting, Video and Sound, and he began working for OP in 2000.
-Michael holds a Master of Fine Art (Painting) from the University of Canterbury and a BA from the University of Otago.
+Michael is a Lecturer within the Dunedin School of Art.
+Research expertise encompasses Contemporary Art, Drawing, Painting, Video, and Sound.
+Michael holds a Master of Fine Arts (Painting) from the University of Canterbury and a BA from the University of Otago.

-Rachel is a Lecturer in Photography and Electronic Arts and the public liaison for Dunedin School of Art Foundation.
+Rachel is a Senior Lecturer and Studio Coordinator for Photography.
+She is the public liaison for Dunedin School of Art Foundation and Residency Coordinator.
 She was awarded her Master of Fine Arts with distinction from Dunedin School of Art.
 Within her practice she utilizes both traditional chemical photographic techniques and modern interpretations to investigate photography's relationship to memory and personal enquiry.
 Similarly, she questions our relationship to photographs, both chemical and digital, considering their paradoxical messages.
 Her approach to supervising postgraduate studio work is a practice-led conversation.
 She is experienced working with students for whom English is a second language.